HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 ---

-For this secton we will use the programming language Prolog as the representative of logic paradigm.
+For this section we will use the programming language Prolog as the representative of logic paradigm.
 Other logic programming families are answer set programming, ABYSS and Datalog.

 ### Facts Rules and Queries